nbeaver/why-linux-is-better/why-linux-is-better.rst

 (This list isn't particularly significant, it's just example open-source software that I use which has a Windows version.)

-Also, the Chocolatey development team acknowledges it `does not have package moderation or package signing`_ yet, which is significant for overcoming Window's issue with `installing software from untrusted sources`_.
+Also, the Chocolatey development team acknowledges it `does not currently have package moderation or package signing`_ in place yet, which is significant for overcoming Window's issue with `installing software from untrusted sources`_.

-.. _does not have package moderation or package signing: https://chocolatey.org/about
+.. _does not currently have package moderation or package signing: https://chocolatey.org/about
 .. _installing software from untrusted sources: `Malware.`_

 On the bright side, most of the language-specific package managers,